OndwelaRavhanga/STADIOchoice-Churn-Prediction/README.md

 and company leadership, who have publicly committed to winning through retention as their top strategic priority.

-Right now, STADIOchoice only reacts to churn — it does not predict it.
+Right now, STADIOchoice only reacts to churn; it does not predict it.
 Streaming churn has climbed from 6.5% to 9.2% every month in just two years, and spikes hard right after a big sports event or show ends.
 A data-driven churn prediction model would let STADIOchoice see which